starlilyth/IRC-Eggdrop-TCL/README.md

 - autobar: A robot bartender for all your virtual drinking needs.

-- cmotion2022: A rework of the BMotion bot, has been converted to use sqlite3 database instead of on disk files, plus lots of other cleanups.
+- cmotion2022: A rework of the BMotion bot, has been converted to use sqlite3 database instead of on disk files, plus lots of other cleanups.  (cmotion may need compat module is loaded on Eggdrop 1.9.x)

 - lilyweather: A weather report scraper.
 Uses wunderground for data (has not been updated in some time and is probably broken, sorry)